• arrow What are the size limits and PDF format restrictions on PDF files I can upload?

 • arrow Can I embed the converted files on my own website with my own access control and branding?

+• Yes - any of the converted pages can be hosted on your own site using iframe embedding.
 For advice on options with such embedding please see the HTML and HTML5 specifications for iframes and/or contact us

 • Branded versions of the access page(s) and/or viewer can be provided by arrangement - please Contact us for more details and a quotation